Karim Fegrouche

 Karim Fegrouche (كريم فكروش; born 14 February 1982) is a Moroccan former football goalkeeper.

 Club career

 PAS Giannina

-In 2011, he signed for PAS Giannina, helping the team to stay in the Greek Superleague.
+In 2011, he signed for PAS Giannina, helping the team to stay in the Super League Greece.
 The 2012–13 season started very well for Fegrouche – on 21 October 2012 he saved a penalty from Marama Vahirua against Panthrakikos and on 3 December he saved another penalty from Roger Guerreiro against AEK Athens.